diatmpravin/lambda-refarch-webapp/README.md

 ## License

-This reference architecture sample is licensed under Apache 2.0.
+This reference architecture sample is licensed under Apache 2.0. test